Principal Investigator

 Research Staff

-Alexandra G. McInturf, PhD (she/her)
+Alexandra McInturf, PhD (she/her)

 Bio:

-Alex McInturf is a CICOES postdoctoral fellow in the Big Fish Lab.
+Alex McInturf is a Research Associate in the Big Fish Lab.
 Raised in Cincinnati, Ohio, Alex’s interest in sharks began when she was very young.
 She credits her initial fear of sharks and unfamiliarity with the ocean for prompting her exploration to better understand this environment.
 While in Ohio, she volunteered at the local Newport Aquarium (KY) and read every book she could find on sharks, skates, and rays.
 She then attended Williams College for her undergraduate education, where she enrolled in the Williams-Mystic Coastal and Ocean Studies program to learn a more interdisciplinary approach to studying the sea.
 Following graduation, she was an intern with Oceans Research (South Africa) and the Bimini Shark Lab (Bahamas), where she studied white sharks, tiger sharks, hammerhead sharks, and sandtiger sharks.
 She obtained her PhD in Animal Behavior from the University of California, Davis, for which she examined physiology, behavior, and distribution of basking sharks, sevengill sharks, and salmon.
-In addition to research, Alex is an avid science communicator, soccer player, cyclist, weight lifter, reader, baker, and dog mom.
+In addition to research, Alex is an avid science communicator, soccer player, trail runner, reader, baker, and dog mom.

 Fun facts: